danmayer/danmayer.github.com/_drafts/building-infrastructure.md

     #run that docker but bind the internal port to the host machine
     docker run -i -t -p 8000:8000 "hi_docker"

+    #debug a random point in a docker build, jump in prior to error run commands till works
+    # then fix docerfile and rerun
+    docker run -i -t  e53384904c8d

 ### Redhat docker